Yonghe Lama Temple – Key Highlights, Cultural Primer, & Why I Keep Returning

 The Lama Temple is the largest Buddhist temple of the Gelugpa (Huangjiao) in Tibetan Buddhism.
-It was once the residence of the Emperor of the Qing Emperor (the Emperor Yongzheng) and the birthplace of the Emperor Qianlong.
+It was once the residence of the Qing Emperor (the Emperor Yongzheng) and the birthplace of the Emperor Qianlong.
 Later, it was changed to the temple.
-There are many precious ancient buildings and cultural relics in the temple, which are worth visiting.
+There are many precious ancient buildings and cultural relics in the temple, which make it one of Beijing’s must-visit destinations.

 Precious cultural relics